Towards robust quantitative photoacoustic tomography via learned iterative methods: Quantitative photoacoustic tomography

-where $J_k$ is Jacobian of the $F$ at $x^{(k)}$ and $W_e=L_e^TL_e$.
-Usually, it is not practical to compute the exact second derivatives of $F$, and instead, an approximation $J_k^{\rm T}WJ_k$ is used for the Hessian.
-The Newton update \eqref{eq:GN_update} then becomes the Gauss-Newton (GN) update
+where $H_k$ is the Hessian of $\mathcal{E}$ at $x^{(k)}$.
+As it is rarely computationally feasible to solve the exact second derivatives, the Gauss-Newton (GN) update

-where $H_\Psi$ is the Hessian of the regularizer at $x^{(k)}$.
+is used instead, where the Hessian of $F$ is now approximated with $J_k^{\rm T}WJ_k$ and $H_\Psi$ is the Hessian of the regularizer at $x^{(k)}$.
 Alternatively, the inverse of the Hessian $H_k^{-1}$ can be approximated with quasi-Newton methods~\cite{nocedal1999numerical}.
-In these methods, the approximations of $H_k^{-1}$ try to encapsulate the curvature information of the exact Hessian on $x^{(k)}$ based on the gradients.
+In these methods, the approximations of $H_k^{-1}$ try to encapsulate curvature information of the exact Hessian on $x^{(k)}$ based on the gradients.

-As the used FE approximation of the DA and hence $F(x)$ is differentiable, the differentiability of the whole functional $\mathcal{E}$ depends on the type of regularizer$\Psi(x)$ used.
+As the used FE approximation of the DA and hence $F(x)$ is differentiable, the differentiability of the whole functional $\mathcal{E}$ depends on the type of regularizer $\Psi(x)$ used.
 A popular, differentiable regularizer is the weighted $\ell^2$-norm

 with weighting matrix $L_x\in \mathbb{R}^{n\times n}$ and mean $x_\mu\in \mathbb{R}^l$.
 The gradient $\nabla\Psi(x^{(k)})$ is then simply $L_x^T L_x(x-x_\mu)$.
 The weighting matrix $L_x$ can be used to introduce spatial correlations between the nodes, for example, by using the Ornstein-Uhlenbeck process